 Finding the balance between confidentiality, privacy and national security is a constant battle.
 Before coming to UT Dallas, Thuraisingham worked primarily in the industry and government sectors.
 She began working in data security at Honeywell Inc. in the 1980s, and later at the MITRE Corp., a nonprofit company that works closely with the Department of Defense, Federal Aviation Administration, and the Internal Revenue Service.

 After 9/11, Thuraisingham joined the National Science Foundation for three years and started research programs in data security and participated in data mining initiatives for counterterrorism.
 She was recruited to UT Dallas in 2004.
 She has authored 12 books and more than 100 journal articles, more than 200 conference papers and has three patents to her credit.
 She has also given more than 90 keynote addresses in data security and data mining.

-"I worked steadily throughout my years at UT Dallas to add talented faculty to our center and several new classes in cybersecurity," she said.
-"Together, our team has generated $17 million in research funding and $3 million in education funding over the past seven years."
+“I have worked steadily throughout my years at UT Dallas to add talented faculty to our center and several new classes in cybersecurity,” she said.
+“Together, our team has generated $17 million in research funding and $3 million in education funding over the past seven years.”